webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **ACL**: Access Control List.
 Lists who has access to resource and what level of access they have.
   - **802.1X**: pNAC.
 Port Network Access Control.
 Must be authorized to access the switch ports.
 Can't just plug into ethernet port and start communication.

-- Describe: Business Continuity Plan, IRDR, Tabletop Exercise, Root Cause Analysis, Paper Test?
+- Describe: Business Continuity Plan, IRDR, Tabletop Exercise, Root Cause Analysis, N-1?

   - **business continuity plan**: A roadmap for maintaining essential business operations during any unexpected disruptions.
 It outlines response procedures, communication protocols, and recovery strategies to minimize downtime and ensure critical functions resume swiftly.
     - **BCP**: "The playbook for keeping the business open during disruptions."